huhjeonggyu/PGDPO/Tutorial/Complete/README.md

 # 🎓 Educational Version (Colab-ready)

-We also provide a simplified educational version of PG-DPO that can be run directly in Google Colab.
+We also provide a simplified educational version of PG-DPO, `pgdpo_basic.py`.
 This version is **single-asset**, based on the Merton model with **constant coefficients**, and has been simplified in various ways to better suit educational purposes — for example:

 - Removes exogenous state variables, control variates, and residual learning